Maneka Gandhi: Early life and career

-Gandhi contested the Amethi constituency from Uttar Pradesh for the 1984 general election for the Lok Sabha, but lost to Rajiv Gandhi.
-In 1988, she joined V. P. Singh's Janata Dal Party and became the General Secretary.
-In the 1989 Indian general election, Gandhi won her first election to Parliament and became a Minister of State as the Minister for Environment.
+In the 1984 Indian general election, Gandhi contested the Amethi constituency in Uttar Pradesh for the Lok Sabha but was defeated by Rajiv Gandhi.
+In 1988, she joined V. P. Singh's Janata Dal Party and became its General Secretary.
+Gandhi won her first election to Parliament in the 1989 Indian general election and served as the Minister of State for Environment in the V. P. Singh ministry.